gdewael/gdewael.github.io/content/blog/travelmapping.md

 ## Integration with GitHub Pages static site

 The script writes the map to a *.html* file, which can be readily used in my static site, using iframes, for example.
-I have the Eleventy building of this site hooked up to GitHub Actions, so why not do the same for this map?
+I have the Eleventy build of this site hooked up to GitHub Actions, so why not do the same for this map?
 This way, I don't have to run the python script manually every time I add a new trail.
-To to this, I add the following "steps" in [my GitHub Actions workflow file](https://github.com/gdewael/gdewael.github.io/blob/main/.github/workflows/build-and-deploy.yml):
+To do this, I add the following "steps" in [my GitHub Actions workflow file](https://github.com/gdewael/gdewael.github.io/blob/main/.github/workflows/build-and-deploy.yml):

 ```yml
 - name: setup python